Uchiha-AhmedSaad/laravelcode-laravelsweet/readme.md

 ## Usage
-inside  class you want to use
+inside  class you want to use , this sweetalert package support arabic langauge inside it

 ### Basic